pasqal-io/pasqal-cloud/README.md

 ## Installation

-To install the latest release of the `pasqal-cloud` (formerly cloud-sdk), have Python 3.8.0 or higher installed, then use pip:
+To install the latest release of the `pasqal-cloud` (formerly pasqal-sdk), have Python 3.8.0 or higher installed, then use pip:

 ```bash
 pip install pasqal-cloud